Business and Other Risks

 Our recruitment capability is one of the Group’s strengths, and acquisition of superior engineers is a driving force for our growth.
 The Group is diversifying its recruitment channels to include the use of professional recruitment agencies and referrals from acquaintances, and is also promoting the acquisition of foreign national engineers in an effort to strengthen recruitment with an emphasis on the quality needed to expand the Solution Business.

-In the fiscal year ended June 30, 2021, the number of hires decreased significantly from the previous fiscal year as a result of restrained hiring in response to the uncertainties in the business environment caused by the spread of the COVID-19 pandemic.
-After the fiscal year ended June 30, 2022, however, the number of hires for both new graduates and mid-career workers recovered due to the resumption of hiring activities, with the total number of engineers on the payroll reaching a record high as of June 30, 2023.
+In the fiscal year ended June 30, 2021, the number of hires in Japan decreased significantly from the previous fiscal year as a result of restrained hiring in response to the uncertainties in the business environment caused by the spread of the COVID-19 pandemic.
+After the fiscal year ended June 30, 2022, however, the number of hires for both new graduates and mid-career workers recovered due to the resumption of hiring activities, with the total number of engineers on the payroll reaching a record high as of June 30, 2024.

-Number of newly recruited engineers 2,684 4,151 4,512 4,398 1,405 3,830 4,314
+Number of newly recruited engineers 4,151 4,512 4,398 1,405 3,830 4,314 4,575

-Number of engineers employed 14,346 16,797 19,293 21,264 20,330 22,048 24,125
+Number of engineers employed 16,797 19,293 21,264 20,330 22,048 24,125 26,054

 (Note)The number of engineers hired (including those acquired through M&A) and the total number of engineers are both limited to those in Japan, and the total number of engineers is as of the end of the fiscal year.
-In terms of securing engineers in Japan, we conduct an employee satisfaction survey every year, and based on the results, we are working to reduce the turnover rate by implementing measures such as improving compensation, and others.

 (5) Changing Demographic in Japan